danisyam/rain-city/README.md

 # Rain City Night - VS Code Theme Extension

 **Rain City Night** is a dark theme for Visual Studio Code, inspired by the calm and peaceful atmosphere of a rainy city night.
-It features smooth, calming colors with good contrast, making it ideal for long coding sessions.
-The color scheme is a blend of Tokyo Night Storm and Rain City themes, providing a soothing experience for developers.
+It features smooth, calming colors with good contrast, making it ideal for long coding sessions and providing a soothing experience for developers.

 ## Features
 - A dark theme with a background that has a bluish tint, perfect for coding in low light conditions.